scorpiodawg/HIRING-frontend-spotify-browse/README.md

   icons representing each result using a suitable image based on the `type` -- for instance, an artist's image if the item is an artist

-Once you have the component ready, you will then build a simple "Hello world"-style web page or app that hosts this component to demonstrate its usage.
-Think of this as a test app you are building so that another consumer of your component (say, a developer on a partner team) gets a sense of its usage.
+Once you have the component ready, you will then build a very simple "Hello world"-style web page or app that hosts this component to demonstrate its usage.
+The app itself need not be pretty or complex - you may think of this as a test app you are building so that another consumer of your component (say, a developer on a partner team) gets a solid sense of its usage.

 ## Submission Notes